MicrosoftEdge/WebView2Feedback/specs/AdditionalAllowedFrameAncestors.md

   /// Whether an ancestor is allowed by the additional allowed frame ancestoers is done the same way as if the site provided
   /// it as the source list of the Content-Security-Policy frame-ancestors directive.
   /// For example, if `https://example.com` and `https://www.example.com` are the origins of the top
-  /// page and intemediate iframes that embed a nested site embedding iframe, and you fully trust
+  /// page and intemediate iframes that embed a nested site-embedding iframe, and you fully trust
-  /// those origins, you should set thus property to `https://example.com https://www.example.com`.
+  /// those origins, you should set this property to `https://example.com https://www.example.com`.
   /// This property gives the app the ability to use iframe to embed sites that otherwise
   /// could not be embedded in an iframe in trusted app pages.
   /// This could potentially subject the embedded sites to [Clickjacking](https://en.wikipedia.org/wiki/Clickjacking)